How to Identify a Credit Card Skimmer and Protect Yourself

 Credit card skimming is a form of theft that occurs when someone installs a small electronic device, known as a credit card skimmer, into a card reader.
 This device can read and collect information from a credit card when someone makes a purchase.
 The skimmer does this by reading the magnetic strip on a debit or credit card, which provides the full name on the credit card as well as the credit card number and credit card expiration date.

-Credit card skimmers have been around since 2015.
+Credit card skimmers have been around for almost a decade.
 They are most commonly attached to gas station pumps, ATMs, and other types of machines that accept payments from both secured and unsecured credit cards as well as debit cards.

 Identifying Credit Card Skimmers